When Ayushmann Khurrana's Wife Tahira Kashyap Would CRY At Night While He Would Be Out Shooting!

 Cancer Wasn't Tahira's First Brush With Illness

-Speaking about it, she told Mid-day, "I've been on a high dose of thyroid medication since college.
+Speaking about it, she told Mid-Day, "I've been on a high dose of thyroid medication since college.
 I recall, following my diagnosis, the doctor told me to not tell anyone about my condition since it would hamper my chances of getting married.
 As soon as I was out, I told Ayushmann.
-He said, 'Okay, we'll deal with it, but what is it, anyway?'"
+He said, 'Okay, we'll deal with it, but what is it, anyway?"

 Tahira Kashyap's BOLD Picture On World Cancer Day Is Making Us Say, 'More Power To You, Girl'!